 Helping visionaries develop and communicate their inspired ideas is one of the things I love to do most in my work.
 I cannot tell you how happy it makes me when a client tells me, “You grasped what our organization is all about and communicated it better than I could have myself.”
 I know from my own experiences as a business owner that it can be extremely daunting to take that whole picture in your mind’s eye—the vast horizon of a new frontier—and try to hone it down to a few poignant words.
 Sometimes it helps to have that patient, listening ear to sit with you while you explain in a thousand words the story your picture tells, and then together work on simplifying it into a clear, transferable message.

-My business vision in a few words is this: To help you effectively communicate and implement yours.
+My business vision in a few words is this: to help you effectively communicate and implement yours.
 Our writing services have been developed with the understanding that every document your organization sends out is an opportunity to communicate your message to a potential “runner.”
-Our consulting services and workshops help you build a workable strategy and gain the tools you need to make your vision come to life.
+Our consulting and content development services help you build a workable strategy and gain the tools you need to make your vision come to life.
 If you need help making your vision transferable, contact us today.